-Table 9-6 Environmental Management Plan (EMP) for Traffic and Transport
+Table 9:6 Environmental Management Plan (EMP) for Traffic and Transport

-Potential Adverse Impact Objective Management strategy Increased human and vehicular traffic/ Risk of traffic congestion within Tatu City Increased traffic activity and traffic interruptions along the Thika Super Highway, Northern and Eastern bypasses Increased vehicular traffic may lead to higher air and noise emissions adversely affecting the local air quality and ambient noise levels.
-Ensure the smooth flow of pedestrian and vehicular traffic and minimize risks of accidents Provision of adequate facilities and infrastructure Separation of pedestrian and vehicular traffic Continually monitoring traffic incidences, establish their root cause and provide solutions Recommended Mitigation Measures Responsible Party Time Frame Cost Northern and Eastern Provision of adequate of Provision of pedestrian Paving all pedestrian of Provision of all necessary to accommodate users enhance security.
-Provision of bollards in into the pedestrian don Provision of street light carriage ways.
+Potential Adverse Impact Objective Increased human and vehicular traffic/ Risk of traffic congestion within Tatu City Increased traffic activity and traffic interruptions along the Thika Super Highway, Northern and Eastern bypasses Increased vehicular traffic may lead to higher air and noise emissions adversely affecting the local air quality and ambient noise levels.
+Ensure the smooth flow of pedestrian and vehicular traffic and minimize risks of accidents Provision of adequate facilities and infrastructure Management strategy Separation of pedestrian and vehicular traffic Continually monitoring traffic incidences, establish the eir root cause and provide solutions Recommended Mitigatio n Measures Responsible Party Time Frame Cost Ensure a good connect Northern and Eastern I Provision of adequate v Provision of pedestrian w Provision of all necessa to accommodate users enhance security.
+Provision of bollards in into the pedestrian dor Provision of street ligh carriage ways.
 Provision of trees along minimum maintenance advantages.
-Ensure Installation and and other devices used wehicular circulation space and parking areas a walkways along all roads within the development walk ways with robust, durable, and non-slippery materials ary street furniture along all roads within the development (including the disabled, elderly, and children) and to appropriate areas to prevent vehicles from encroaching mains.
-Its to provide sufficient light for both pedestrian areas and appropriate areas and generated preferably indigenous for ecological and cultural amaintenance of all construction signs, signals, markings, to regulate traffic, including posted speed limits, so, or other special road conditions Tatu City Limited Developer / Contractors Implementi ng agencies like KeNHA, KURA, During Plan Implementation Cost of signage and warnings in hazard prone areas and other infrastructure shall be included in the project costs during construction Additional safety measures / features to be procured at prevailing rates during operations Performance Indicators Traffic statusEase of access and circulation Monitoring Requirement Reporting Regular monitoring of traffic flow Incidence logging Reporting - incluence logging
+Ensure Installation and and other devices used warnings of sharp turn ion between spine roads and the Thika Super Highway, bypasses vehicular circulation space and parking areas in walkways along all roads within the development valk ways with robust, durable, and non-slippery materials ary street furniture along all roads within the development (including the disabled, elderly, and children) and to in appropriate areas to prevent vehicles from encroaching mains.
+Its to provide sufficient light for both pedestrian areas and g pedestrian walkways for shading and that require e; preferably indigenous for ecological and cultural d maintenance of all construction signs, signals, markings, it to regulate traffic, including posted speed limits, is, or other special road conditions Tatu City Limited Developer / Contractors Implementi ng agencies like KeNHA, KURA, During Plan Implementation Cost of signage and warnings in hazard prone areas and other infrastructure shall be included in the project costs during construction Additional safety measures / features to be procured at prevailing rates during operations